 \subsubsection{Outgroup Review}

 To assess the authenticity of GroupEnvoy's responses (DR2), we conducted a post-hoc review with outgroup members.
-Two of the three outgroup participants (P1 and P2) consented to this additional procedure; P3 did not participate.
-The two reviewers independently evaluated each of GroupEnvoy's 30 responses from the experimental sessions, classifying each as: (a) \textit{explicitly stated} in their original discussion, (b) \textit{aligned} with their views though not explicitly discussed, or (c) \textit{neither}.
+Two of the three outgroup participants (P1 and P2) consented to this additional procedure.
+The two reviewers independently evaluated each of GroupEnvoy's 30 responses from the experimental sessions, classifying each as: (1) \textit{explicitly stated} in their original discussion, (2) \textit{aligned} with their views though not explicitly discussed, or (3) \textit{neither}.